 Slowly press your shovel into the ground and work your way around the root ball.
 Listen closely as your shovel enters the ground.
 You can hear when your shovel is hitting a serious root system.
 Try to work your shovel around it without damaging the roots.

-Dig a hole two (2) times the size of the root ball and add soil conditioner to the bottom of the hole.
+Dig the planting hole two (2) times the size of the root ball and add soil conditioner to the bottom of the hole.

 Place your shrub into the hole and be careful not to compress the roots.
 Imagine that the roots are legs and you want to be careful not to tangle them.

-Backfill with soil and make sure the root ball sits 1–2″ above the ground; then add pine straw or mulch.
+Backfill with soil and make sure the root ball sits 1–2″ above the ground; then add a layer of pine straw or layer of mulch.

 Water the plants well to settle the soil around the roots.